lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

   * Seek revelation about how best to implement the teachings and direction of the First Presidency, Quorum of the Twelve Apostles, and Area Presidency.

-  * Coordinate God’s work of salvation and exaltation.
+  * Coordinate God’s work of salvation and exaltation within their council.

   * Counsel together about the temporal and spiritual welfare of members and how to help them become true followers of Jesus Christ.